QuantumUtils/quantum-utils-mathematica/README.md

 The installation places and/or symlinks files in your *`$UserBaseDirectory`/Applications* folder.

+QuantumUtils includes a suiet of unit tests to check if the installed packages are running correctly.
+After installation these tests can be accesed from the package `QUTesting` by running the commands:

+    Needs["QUTesting`"];
+    RunAllTests[]

 ## Using QuantumUtils for Mathematica

 Packages from the QuantumUtils for Mathematica library can be loaded by invoking the `Needs` function, for example: